llvm/circt/docs/GettingStarted.md

 Some of the ESI dialect code requires [libcapnp](https://capnproto.org/).
 (Specifically, the [cosimulation](ESI/cosim.md) component.)
 That code requires a version of libcapnp which is not yet part of a release.
+Most of the ESI cosim integration tests also require the python bindings: pycapnp.
 The `utils/get-capnp.sh` script downloads, compiles, and installs a known good version to a directory within the circt source code.
+It optionally installs pycapnp via 'pip3'.
 Alternatively, you can use a docker image we provide via `utils/run-docker.sh`.

 ## Submitting changes to CIRCT